 One study tracked 227 women for a year before and through pregnancy and for up to two years after the baby was born.
 It showed that relapse rates during the early months of pregnancy are unlikely to be very different from what they were previously.
 However, relapses during the last trimester (months seven to nine) fell markedly.
 In the first three months following birth, the relapse rate increased to almost one and a half times the average rate of relapses experienced in the last pre-pregnancy year.
 However, 72% of women on the study did not experience a relapse in that period.
 The relapse rate remained at a slightly higher level than in the pre-pregnancy period for up to nine months following the birth, but then tapered off to previous levels.

 It is thought that relapse rate is reduced during late pregnancy because of the effect of pregnancy hormones, notably oestrogen, which suppress the immune system to ensure that the body will carry a growing baby without rejecting it.
 Relapse rate after birth may increase because of hormonal disturbances, but there is no consensus about this.

 Overall, taking pregnancy and the year following birth as a whole, researchers consider that the number of relapses will remain around the same as it would be if there had not been a pregnancy.

-The severity of a relapse that a woman may experience during pregnancy is hard to predict, but as far as is known relapses do not affect the baby.
+It is difficult to predict how severe any relapse that you might experience during pregnancy might be, but as far as is known relapses do not affect the baby.
 Do let your MS nurse or consultant know if you do have a relapse whether it is severe or not.